kolenaIO/kolena/docs/metrics/coefficient-of-determination.md

 ## Limitations and Biases

-When assessing regression models on unseen data, R² quantifies how well model predictions align with observed outcomes indicating the variance in the dependent variable explained by the model.
+When assessing regression models on unseen data, R² quantifies how well model predictions align with observed outcomes indicating the variance explained by the model.
 However, its utility is nuanced:

 - R² might be misleading if the unseen data's distribution diverges from the training data, hinting at potential data characteristic shifts in addition to model overfitting.